 Are you interested in working as a research assistant

-in the Social Minds Lab for the spring 2019?
+in the Social Minds Lab for the summer 2019?

 To apply, fill out the application form.
 Please make sure to attach your CV or resume to the application before submission.